survivejs/webpack-book/manuscript/appendices/01_comparison.md

 [Browserify](http://browserify.org/) is one solution to the module problem.
 It allows CommonJS modules to be bundled together.
 You can hook it up with Gulp, and you can find smaller transformation tools that allow you to move beyond the basic usage.
 For example, [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development saving effort.

 The Browserify ecosystem is composed of a lot of small modules.
 In this way, Browserify adheres to the Unix philosophy.
-Browserify is a little easier to adopt than webpack, and is, in fact, a good alternative to it.
+Browserify is easier to adopt than webpack, and is, in fact, a good alternative to it.

 T> [Splittable](https://www.npmjs.com/package/splittable) is a Browserify wrapper that allows code splitting, supports ES6 out of the box, tree shaking, and more.